 Each family receives a 3 to 4 day supply of food that includes items for breakfast, lunch, and dinner.
 Our staff and volunteers package the food bundles with focus on items from each of the food groups.
 Toilet tissue, bath soap, shampoo, dish detergent, and laundry soap are also available when they are in stock.
 Moms can also request a package of disposable baby diapers to help them get through until their next payday.
 The Church of Peace depends on donations from our partners, community members, and organizations to help keep the pantry stocked and open.

-The Church of Peace volunteers sell new children’s books two times a month for only 50 cents each at the nearby elementary Academy school.
+The Church of Peace volunteers sell new children’s books two times a month for only 1 dollar each at the nearby elementary Academy school.
 While the books are worth much more, this price allows children to buy books of their own to have at home.
 Some kids not only improve their own reading ability, but also teach their younger brothers and sisters to read.
 The usual sales times are from 11-12 noon on the first and third Fridays of each month when school is in session.

 LIGHTS ON FOR LEARNING

 English As a Second Language (ESL) classes are offered to neighborhood residents on Tuesdays, Wednesdays and Thursdays from September through May at the Church of Peace.
 These classes are held from 9 am-2 pm, and childcare is offered to parents who have children that are not attending school.
 These classes are offered through a grant from the State of Illinois, and in a partnership with Black Hawk College who provides the teachers, and Rock Island Schools who provides the administration.

 The childcare for the students’ children is DCFS exempt.
 Childcare providers are employed through Church of Peace, and snacks are offered to the children during the morning hours.

 Our church collects hundreds of diapers at Christmas time for our neighbors.
 These are packaged into smaller quantities and given out throughout the year to mothers who need assistance.